 BACKGROUND The greatest occurrence of hand, foot and mouth disease is in summer and fall.
 It is most common in children under the age of ten.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Coxsackievirus group A: types 4, 5, 9, 10, and enterovirus 71.

 MODE OF TRANSMISSION Direct contact with discharge from the nose or throat of an infected person or from the feces of an infected person.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Sudden fever, sore throat, and small grayish oral lesions on the cheeks and gums as well as on the sides of the tongue.
 Lesions also may appear on the palms of the hands, soles of the feet, and on the fingers.

 INCUBATION PERIOD Typically 3 to 5 days.

 CONTAGIOUS PERIOD During the acute stage and several weeks after.

 EXCLUSION Until fever is no longer present.